 Kia Rio Interior

 - "Interior is an attractive combination of hard plastics and strategically placed soft-touch surfaces.
 Overall, the cabin presents well for the class with simple, tasteful detailing.
-The available leather-wrapped steering wheel feels good to the touch." -- Consumer Guide
+The available leather-wrapped steering wheel feels good to the touch." -- Consumer Guide (2013)

 - "There are more soft touch materials in the cabin than most in the segment, and seats are very supportive, some thought them on the hard side, but all could agree that the seat fabric looks cheap." -- Motor Week (2012)

 - "Even bigger folk should be comfortable up front.
 Good headroom for six footers, and the long seat travel allows for ample legroom.
 The seats are lightly bolstered and comfortable.
-An available tilt-and-telescope steering wheel helps fine tune driving position." -- Consumer Guide
+An available tilt-and-telescope steering wheel helps fine tune driving position." -- Consumer Guide (2013)

 - "Simple, straight forward controls are well marked and easy to use.
 The radio is mounted high on the dash and the climate controls a bit low, but both are easy to use with a combination of buttons and knobs.
-The gauges are clearly marked and easy to read." -- Consumer Guide
+The gauges are clearly marked and easy to read." -- Consumer Guide (2013)

 - "The climate and audio controls are easy to use, while the available Uvo voice-activated electronics interface is another nice bonus.
-Although we've found its voice recognition abilities aren't quite to the level of Ford's Sync, its accompanying touchscreen interfaces are more user-friendly than the buttons and screens found in Ford's Fiesta and Focus." -- Edmunds
+Although we've found its voice recognition abilities aren't quite to the level of Ford's Sync, its accompanying touchscreen interfaces are more user-friendly than the buttons and screens found in Ford's Fiesta and Focus." -- Edmunds (2013)

 - "When it comes time to carry cargo as well as passengers, the sedan has a generous 13.7-cubic-foot trunk.
-For maximum stuff-hauling potential, though, you'll want to consider the hatchback, which measures about 50 cubic feet with the seats down.
-That's less than a Honda Fit, but more than a Ford Fiesta." -- Edmunds
+For maximum stuff-hauling potential, though, you'll want to consider the hatchback, which measures about 50 cubic feet with the seats down." -- Edmunds (2013)

 - "They fold almost completely flat on our hatchback (we have yet to sample a sedan), creating one of the larger rear holds in the segment.
 However, the relatively small hatch opening and high bottom ledge will limit its ability to swallow bulky items." -- Automobile Magazine (2012)